trilitech/tutorial-applications/taquito-pinata-tezos-nft/README.md

-# Tutorial application: Mint an NFT using Taquito
+# Tutorial application: Create a web app that mints NFTs

-This is the completed application from the tutorial [Mint an NFT using Taquito](https://docs.tezos.com/tutorials/create-an-nft/nft-taquito/).
+This is the completed application from the tutorial [Create a web app that mints NFTs](https://docs.tezos.com/tutorials/create-an-nft/nft-taquito/).

 ## Project structure